espocrm/documentation/docs/extensions/sales-pack/prices.md

 !!! tip

     It's possible to export Product Prices from Espo, update prices in a spreadsheet software using formula and then, import new prices back into Espo.

+## Mass update

+*As of v2.3.*

+It's possible to update prices for multiple records from the list view.
+Select specific records or all search results, then click **Actions** and **Update Price**.
+It will propose to enter a markup or discount, add a surcharge amount.

+Mass price update is supported for:

+* Products
+* Product Prices
+* Supplier Product Prices

+The Product Prices list view can be reached by: Products tab > top-right menu > Price Books > top-right menu > Product Prices.

+The Supplier Product Prices list view can be reached by: Products tab > top-right menu > Suppliers > top-right menu > Supplier Product Prices.